broadinstitute/Tangram/README.md

 - _S_: single cell matrix with shape cell-by-gene.
 Note that genes is the number of training genes.
 - _G_: spatial data matrix with shape voxels-by-genes.
 Voxel can contain multiple cells.

 Then, Tangram searches for a mapping matrix _M_, with shape voxels-by-cells, where the element _M\_ij_ signifies the probability of cell _i_ of being in spot _j_.
-Tangram computes the matrix _M_ by minimizing the following loss:
+Tangram computes the matrix _M_ by maximizing the following:

 <img src="https://raw.githubusercontent.com/broadinstitute/Tangram/master/figures/tangram_loss.gif" width="400">